piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 ![The Recycle Bin Boutique](screenshot.jpeg)

-# WAS WAF testing scenarios
+# AWS WAF testing scenarios

 Navigate to scripts folder using the ```cd scripts``` command, then go through the different testing scenarios.